tsiporaShub/BudgetManagment/README.md

 ### Database
 Data management in the application handled using MongoDB, an innovative and popular database system.

-### Routing
-The application offer the following routing functionalities:

-- **User Routes**: Including registration, login, and profile updates.
-- **Transaction Routes**: Including creation, update, deletion, and retrieval of data related to user transactions.
-- **Visualization Route**: Option to retrieve data in a format suitable for visualization using the matplotlib library.

 ### Quality Assurance
 Writen tests to assess system performance